Skip to content

 Amazon CloudWatch Monitoring

 New in v7.0.
 Native CloudWatch integration lets you monitor EC2 server metrics (CPU, memory, disk, network) directly from AWS CloudWatch.
 No agent installation needed.
+The same integration also monitors Amazon RDS databases, so a load test can watch the database tier alongside the application tier in one result.

 The metrics flow directly into the load-test result alongside response times, errors, and throughput, which is what enables the AI assistant to do deep root-cause analysis: correlating a response-time spike against a CPU or memory pressure event on a specific instance, naming the cause, and explaining the chain.
 Without server data in the same dataset, the AI's analysis is limited to client-side symptoms and you do the cross-system correlation by hand.
 See Why This Matters for AI Analysis for the longer version.